elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	113

 Which was more than any other application that I used above, but the man page also recommends running *dupemap* to get rid of duplicates.
-I didn&#8217;t compile that into my version, so I couldn&#8217;t run it.
+I didn't compile that into my version, so I couldn't run it.
 But checking out the pictures, it actually did find a couple of more pictures than the previous two.

 Lastly running foremost.
 Foremost comes with a configuration file under */usr/local/foremost/etc/foremost.conf* (or where ever you decided to install the application).
 Inside that file there are patterns of different file types, for example I un-commented the following lines to search only for jpeg files: